- Course Descriptions

 Successful completion of the PTA Program requires the student to participate in and satisfy the clinical training component of the program.

-Students are required to attend a total of four different clinical training experiences at off campus health care facilities located within a 50-mile radius of the Des Plaines campus.
+Students are required to attend a total of four different clinical training experiences at off-campus health care facilities.
 Students must provide their own transportation to and from the clinical training facility and should be prepared to travel up to 90 minutes each way.